stargate/stargate/apis/sgv2-docsapi/README.md

 By default, the application is served on port `8180`.
 The root path for the non-application endpoints (health, Open API, etc.) is `/stargate`.
-All configuration options for the HTTP server can be found in https://quarkus.io/guides/all-config#quarkus-vertx-http_quarkus-vertx-http-eclipse-vert.x-http.
+All configuration options for the HTTP server can be found in the [Quarkus Configuration Options](https://quarkus.io/guides/all-config#quarkus-vertx-http_quarkus-vertx-http-eclipse-vert.x-http).

 ### `quarkus-smallrye-health`
 [Related guide](https://quarkus.io/guides/smallrye-health)